Can You Use Pool Chlorine in Washing Machine? Safety Guide

 Understanding Pool Chlorine vs. Household Bleach

 Pool chlorine and household bleach may seem similar since they both contain sodium hypochlorite, but they differ dramatically in concentration and formulation.
 Liquid pool chlorine typically contains 10-12.5% sodium hypochlorite, while household bleach contains only 3-6%.
-This concentration difference means pool chlorine is roughly twice as strong as regular laundry bleach.
+This concentration difference means pool chlorine is approximately 2-4 times stronger than regular laundry bleach.

-Additionally, pool chlorine often contains stabilizers, pH adjusters, and other chemicals designed specifically for water treatment.
+Additionally, pool chlorine may contain pH adjusters and other chemicals designed specifically for water treatment.
 These additives can leave residues on fabric, cause discoloration, and potentially damage washing machine components over time.

 Risks of Using Pool Chlorine in Your Washing Machine